-- Create a resolution that forms the Ann Arbor Commons Council.
-The Commons Council would be composed of community members and partners of all ages and backgrounds who volunteer to undertake the responsibilities of bringing the Commons into existence.
-The Commons Council would be charged with the following: - a.
-Educating themselves about commons and commoning - b.
-Creating structures for decision-making following the principles of the Commoning movement. - c.
-Developing a code of conduct for the space that upholds principles of mutual respect and the practical knowledge of intergroup relations, - d.
-Developing and creating inclusive programming activities in partnership with community groups and government agencies, including the City Parks Department

-- e.
-Raising funds to support programming activities - f.
-Continuing community engagement to gather programming ideas - g.
-Developing an assessment strategy to ensure programming is inclusive, welcoming, and meets the needs of the users - 2.
-Form partnerships to coordinate opportunities on topics that support the vision of the Commons (for example, wellness, gardening, exercise, art, music, volunteerism, civics, energy efficiency, Ann Arbor History, sustainable technology, permaculture, etc.) - 3.
-Use Library Lot, Liberty Plaza, and Library Lane as spaces to pilot programming.
+- 1. City Council should facilitate the formation of an Ann Arbor Council of the Commons.
+The Council of the Commons would be composed of community members and partners of all ages and backgrounds who volunteer to undertake the responsibilities of bringing the Commons into existence.
+The Council of the Commons could take the form of a non-profit or another model.
+The Council of the Commons would be charged with the following: - a.
+Educating themselves about commons and commoning. - b.
+Creating structures for decision-making following the principles of the commoning movement. - c.
+Developing a code of conduct for the space that upholds principles of mutual respect and the practical knowledge of intergroup relations. - d.
+Developing and creating inclusive programming activities in partnership with community groups and government agencies, including the City Parks and Recreation Department. - e.
+Raising funds to support programming activities. - f.
+Continuing community engagement to gather programming ideas. - g.
+Developing an assessment strategy to ensure programming is inclusive, welcoming, and meets the needs of the users. - 2.
+Form partnerships to coordinate opportunities on topics that support the vision of the commons (for example, wellness, gardening, exercise, art, music, volunteerism, civics, energy efficiency, Ann Arbor History, sustainable technology, permaculture, etc.). - 3.
+Use the Library Lot, Liberty Plaza, and Library Lane as spaces to pilot programming - 4.
+Based on community input, determine the best opportunities for a playground and/or public art that can function as a play structure that brings people of all ages together.